 - Keep your toilet bowl clean.
 Keep a plastic cup by your toilet.
 Fill the cup with water and pour it around the toilet bowl while flushing.

 - Use travel trailer friendly toilet paper.
-The toilet paper you use should be able to go down safely.
+The toilet paper you use should be able to go down and dissolve in the holding tank.
 This will prevent clogging or a broken system.

 This is an issue with any vehicle.
 However, it is problematic to have flat tires.
 Tires are very vulnerable to road debris.